Fire and Rescue Services

 Fire and Rescue Services provides adult students the opportunity to obtain a Bridgerland Technical College certificate and prepares recruits for employment as firefighters.
 Highly skilled and trained firefighting professionals will instruct students through hands-on curriculum in structural firefighter skills, hazardous materials mitigation, and taking care of sick or injured patients.
 This program supports the Bridgerland Technical College’s mission to deliver competency-based, employer-guided careers and hands-on technical education to the Bear River Region.

 Fire and Rescue Services is accredited by the Utah Fire Service Standards and Training Council (UFSCC).
-Student recruits who complete all coursework can certify and obtain certifications in: Hazardous Materials Awareness, Hazardous Materials Operations, Firefighter I, and Firefighter II.
+Student recruits who complete all coursework can certify and obtain certifications in Hazardous Materials Awareness, Hazardous Materials Operations, Firefighter I, and Firefighter II.

 Objectives